The Best Things to Do Alone in Philadelphia

 Noah’s take: Try to visit at least one museum in Philly since you’re in the birthplace of America.
 If the Constitution doesn’t spark your interest, visit the African American Museum in Philadelphia.

-16. Take a Brief Rest at the Lively Franklin Square
+15. People Watch at the Lively Franklin Square

-In another one of Philadelphia’s original squares, you will find a historic fountain, the Parx Liberty Carousel, and classic American cuisine.
+In less than a two-minute walk from the Constitution Center, you will find Franklin Square, one of Philadelphia’s original squares.
+Here, you will find a historic fountain, the Parx Liberty Carousel, and classic American cuisine.
 Of course, I am talking about hamburgers and shakes.

-Noah’s take: It is a nice place to relax, people-watch, and take a few photos.
+Noah’s take: It is a nice place to relax, people watch, and take a few photos.
 You don’t have to spend too much time here, but I prefer to hang out here than in my hostel room.

-There is also a Mini Golf course where you can putt your way through famous landmarks in the city.
+There is also a mini golf course where you can putt your way through famous landmarks in the city.
 I have never played Mini Golf on a solo trip, but I challenge you to try it!

 My walk from Franklin Square to RCA Pier was 5 miles round-trip, so it took me a while.
 I was determined to walk from one state to another.
 However, you can get great photos even if you don’t walk the entire bridge.